7/24/2019

 Chairman and Chief Executive Officer

-It's a potentially huge market.
+So, look, it's a potentially huge market.
 It is not a market that's as well defined as the CRM market because the CRM market is a very mature market that has been there for decades.
-You know, it used to be on-premise type, old systems.
-And the CRM market for sales reps in pharma is a very old market.
-It was then revolutionized by one player who introduced a SaaS solution that did extremely well and that continues, remains to be the leader in that market.
-But it's a very finite market.
-Okay.
+You know, it used to be on-premise markets. type old systems and the CRM market for sales reps in pharma is a very old market.
+It was then revolutionized by one player who introduced a SaaS solution that did extremely well and that continues, remains to be the leader in that market, but it's a very finite market.
 There's just a number of sales reps and that's it.
-You know, there's no, it's a finite market.
+It's a finite market.
 And now our growth in that market is simply market share grab.
-It's an OC, OC is a market share play against that large competitor.
-We are just feel that, you know, that competitor has like 80% plus in the market.
-And we feel we are, we are, it is, we can claim a fair share of that market.
-And that's what is actually happening on the back of superior capabilities that were obtained on the back of more investments in technology and our great partnership with Salesforce.
-With respect to OCT, it's essentially about across the clinical suite of activities in a trial, deploying tools and technologies to automate a processes that were previously paper-based and that included a lot of labor manipulations and, you know, prone to error, rework and a lot of inefficiency.
-So it's hard to quantify the size of the market, but I would say, yes, the market is potentially much larger than OC and a very attractive marketplace in terms of its growth patterns because it's really converting the historically paper and labor-intensive set of processes into more automated processes.
-And as you know, the particularity of OCT is that it's, we would like to create automated tools that actually speak to each other and that are interconnected.
+OC is a market share play against that large competitor. feel that, you know, that Imperator has like 80% plus in the market.
+We feel we can claim a fair share of that market, and that's what is actually happening on the back of superior capabilities that were obtained on the back of more investments in technology and our great partnership with Salesforce.
+With respect to OCT, it's essentially about across the clinical suite of activities in a trial deploying tools and technologies to automate processes that were previously paper-based and that included a lot of labor manipulations and, you know, prone to error, rework, and a lot of inefficiency.
+So it's hard to quantify the size of the market, but I would say, yes, the market is potentially much larger than OC and a very attractive marketplace in terms of its growth patterns because it's really converting the historically paper and labor-intensive markets a set of processes into more automated processes.
+And as you know, the particularity of OCT is that we would like to create automated tools that actually speak to each other and that are interconnected.
 That's our difference.
-There are many people who are bringing in point solutions to the market.
+There are many people who are bringing point solutions to the market.
 We are bringing in a suite of tools that can be turned on or off and that speak to each other and are interoperable and connected in a seamless suite, as we demonstrated at the investor conference and all of which are built on a Salesforce platform as well.

 speaker